shaker kitchen cabinets with natural wood tone

 There is a saying that hardware is the jewelry of a room.
 Sometimes, knobs and handles are the only visible décor in the kitchen when everything else is plain, solid colors.

-While the movement for more artistic handles is on the rise, they need not be oversized or disproportional.
-There is no need for huge stone doorknobs on cabinet doors to make a statement.
-There are more elegant solutions that give you a stylish yet practical feel including hanging latches or mosaic glass.
+While the movement for more artistic handles is increasing, they need not be oversized or disproportional.
+Huge stone doorknobs on cabinet doors do not need to make a statement.

 7. Cheap marble substitutes

-However, some marble simulations look great from a distance, but they don’t look so good up close.
+However, some marble simulations look great from a distance but don’t look so good up close.
 It is the equivalent of having a blown-up digital picture and seeing all the pixelation.
 This wouldn’t be tolerated in a picture; this should not be acceptable in a permanent part of your kitchen.

 8. Subway Tiles

-Subway tiles are so safe that they become background and unobtrusive, which is counter to the current trend.
-The popular novelty in kitchen design is highly decorative backsplashes, including bold geometric designs or Spanish tiling.
-While you don’t have to follow that style if it’s not your taste, pick something more inspiring in your kitchen.
-No one invests in a kitchen remodel to make it “just ok” and you shouldn’t either!
+While you don’t have to follow that style if it’s not your taste, pick something more inspiring for your kitchen.
+No one invests in a kitchen remodel to make it “just okay,” and you shouldn’t either!